alexkasko/openjdk-unofficial-builds/README.md

 Mac OS X downloads additionally contain application bundle (`*-bundle.zip`) and [installation script](https://wiki.openjdk.java.net/display/MacOSXPort/Main#Main-4.Install) for local user install.

+###OpenJDK6 fonts on Linux

+On Linux default OpenJDK6 fonts on Swing forms may be ugly.
+To change default fonts you may go to `jre/lib` directory and copy `fontconfig.<DistroName>.properties.src` to `fontconfig.properties` and adjust it as you like.
+More info about fontconfig - [link](http://docs.oracle.com/javase/6/docs/technotes/guides/intl/fontconfig.html).

 Build Process (manual builds)
 -----------------------------